arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 "Sequel", or S-Q-L (either pronunciation is fine) stands for Structured Query Language.
 SQL is a programming language used to interact with Relational Databases.

 --{{0}}--
 Relational databases consist of many different data tables.
-The model of storing data across multiple tables rather than one MEGA-table is useful because it is more efficient, reduces data duplication, and makes correcting or updating data simpler and less error prone.
+The model of storing data across multiple tables rather than one MEGA-table is useful because it is more efficient, reduces data duplication, and makes correcting or updating data simpler and less error-prone.
 When data has been fragmented to reduce inefficiency and repetition, it is considered to be **normalized**.
 Today we will only be working with data from **one** table at a time that is stored in such a relational database.
 To learn more about combining data from more than one table, be sure to catch our final presentation in the series on SQL Joins (dates on the final slide).

 {{1}}
 *****